ckipp01/tooling-talks/README.md

 ## The format of the talk

 The format will be that of one similar to a podcast.
-The conversation will be quite information, and also allow for some questions from those that are watching if they fit into the context of what is being spoken about.
+The conversation will be quite informal, and also allow for some questions from those that are watching if they fit into the context of what is being spoken about.
 The questions won't be that surprising as they'll be mostly prepared ahead of time and approved by the individual being interviewed.
-A good time target to shot for will be around the one hour mark.
+A length to shoot for will be around the one hour mark however this may vary slightly depending on how the interview is going.

 ## The process